23 Best Breeds of Rabbit Price in India

 English Spot

-The English Spot is a medium-sized breed that is most noted by the distinctive colored markings on its body, including the butterfly nose marking, eye circles, cheek spots, herringbone, colored ears, and a chain of spots.
+The English Spot is a medium-sized breed most noted by the distinctive coloured markings on its body, including the butterfly nose marking, eye circles, cheek spots, herringbone, coloured ears, and a chain of spots.
 The English Spot’s fur type is flyback.
-The breed comes in seven different varieties, including black, blue, chocolate, lilac, tortoise, gray, and gold.
-English Spots have a full arch body, with long front legs that carry them off the table.
+The breed comes in seven varieties: black, blue, chocolate, lilac, tortoise, grey, and gold.
+English Spots have a whole arch body, with long front legs that carry them off the table.
 English Spots are most known for their curious and fun-loving nature.

 English Spot